weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 git clone git@github.com:<USERNAME>/weaviate.git
 ```

 **Note:** ("weaviate" is used as the example repo.
-Make careful to cite the particular repository you are contributing to (for example, "weaviate-io")
+Make sure to cite the particular repository you are contributing to (for example, "weaviate-io")

 * After cloning the repository from GitHub, use the change directory command to navigate to cloned folder